wing0night/wing0night.github.io/_posts/2025-09-19-welcome-to-my-blog.md

 This is my very first post on this new platform, and I'm excited to share this journey with you.
 Let me tell you a bit about what you can expect from this space.

+Sometimes I write in English, but since Chinese is always my mother language and I started to learn English systematically at middle school, forgive my mistakes.

 ## What This Blog Is About

 This blog is my digital garden where I'll be sharing: